 The Cordel Pointscan™ system creates an accurate survey of level crossings for users to better understand inherent risks.
 The point cloud created through the platform can help ensure that all possible viewpoints are assessed for visual impairment.

 This survey is achieved while mounted on in-service vehicles travelling at line speed rather than being conducted by on-site survey teams, resulting in significant cost savings and increased inspection frequency.

 When paired with the Dashscan™, data form level crossings can identify potholes, cracks, rubbing marks, rust spots on rail webs, and flangeway clearances.

 Vegetation management using visual data

 Cordel’s automated vegetation management feature uses LiDAR and imagery to automatically assess the static envelope of the train’s path.
 By identifying infringements and evaluating the encroachment, vegetation removal is managed more strategically and effectively.

 Once repeated scanning occurs in the network, areas of significant vegetation growth and risk can be automatically identified and maintained, allowing for early preventative interventions.

-In doing so, Corridor clients can reduce rail slippage, improve rail access for future vegetation removal and eliminate stoppages due to blockages.
+In doing so, Cordel clients can reduce rail slippage, improve rail access for future vegetation removal and eliminate stoppages due to blockages.